-Digital certificates , even though highly applicable, widely used and covered in many legislations, have not solved digital identity entirely.
+Digital certificates, even though highly applicable, widely used and covered in many legislations, have not solved digital identity entirely.
 Certificates are not unique, the information contained within might be outdated, and revocation has always been an issue.
 Furthermore, there are so many schemes at the same time.
-A digital certificate issued in one country under a local scheme might not be usable by the owner in another country or context.
+A digital certificate issued in one country under a local scheme might not be usable by the owner in another country.
+Last but not least, digital certificates follow different schemes tailored for a certain context.
+They are not, per se, interoperable.
 Digital certificates do not provide the mission that has been envisioned by GLEIF: Each business worldwide should have only one global identity.

 The industry has considered these issues and has devised with a new approach to digital identity management.
 Thanks to advances in distributed ledger/blockchain technology, digital identity management with the additional feature of decentralized identity verification now is possible.
 Based on a concept known as self-sovereign identity (SSI), this new approach to authentication and verification of digital identity began as a means by which a person, the identity holder, has control of his/her personal data over how, when, and to whom that data is revealed.

 This approach is set to transform the nature of identity management and how person-to-entity, or entity-to-entity, interactions take place in the digital world.
 It can address the need for automation in verification while maintaining data privacy and confidentiality.
-The LEI will have a key role in this process.
+The LEI plays a key role in this process.

 Verifiable Credentials (VCs) and the emerging role of the LEI